yokolet/new-note/_posts/2017-06-16-maximal-area.md

 #### The idea to find maximal square ####

-This is a dynamic programming quesition, so optimal substructure exists:
+This is a dynamic programming question, so optimal substructure exists:

 1. include the current cell to form a square
 2. exclude the current call